Semenivka, Chernihiv Oblast: History

-Geography and climate
+Geography

-The area has a temperate continental climate, formed mainly by Atlantic air masses.
-It is one of the wettest areas in Ukraine, with yearly rainfalls averaging 56 cm.
-Average temperature for the year is 5.7 degrees.
-Absolute maximum summer temperature is 41.4 °C, and the absolute minimum winter temperature is -37 °C Celsius.
-In the eastern part of the city Semenivka is the river Revna- is the left tributary of the River Snov (Снов).
+In the eastern part of the city Semenivka is the river Revna, the left tributary of the Snov River.
 The river Drest (or Drost) runs through the area from north to south.

 Soils on the territory Semenivka are sod-podzolic and peat bog.
 The average soil fertility score on a 100-point scale has a composition of 37 points.
 Surrounding Semenivka are peat marshes that have some local industrial interest.
 20% of the city's territory and 36% percent of the Semenivka Raion is occupied by pine forests.
 In these pine forests are a significant planting of birch, pine, oak and other trees.
 The area also has diverse fauna such as 60 species of mammals, 276 species of birds, 3 species of snakes, 12 species of amphibians, 30 species of fish and numerous species of insects.
 On the river Drest there is a man-made waterway in the natural channel with an area of 5 hectares of surface water.

+Climate

+The area has a temperate continental climate, formed mainly by Atlantic air masses.
+It is one of the wettest areas in Ukraine, with yearly rainfalls averaging 56 cm.
+Average temperature for the year is 5.7 degrees.
+Absolute maximum summer temperature is 41.4 °C, and the absolute minimum winter temperature is -37 °C Celsius.

 Demographics

-As of January 1, 2016, population of Seminivka totaled 8318 residents with 3822 men and 4496 women.
-The age composition of Semenivka is the following, from 0 to 19 years: 1692 inhabitants; from 20–35 years: 1780 residents; from 35–60, 3061 residents; from 60–70 years: 452; from ages 70 years and older registered unemployed: 778 residents; Officially-155 residents; and from this group 3167 residents are Pensioners.
+As of January 1, 2024, population of Semenivka totaled ~9,850 residents with 3644 men and 6202 women.
+As of January 1, 2016, the age composition of Semenivka is the following, from 0 to 19 years: 1692 inhabitants; from 20–35 years: 1780 residents; from 35–60, 3061 residents; from 60–70 years: 452; from ages 70 years and older registered unemployed: 778 residents; Officially-155 residents; and from this group 3167 residents are Pensioners.

 Economy

 The state-run Semenivka Forestry Company, a private local company, and several private sawmills are in operation.
 There is a factory which sews footwear and bedding sets.
-Irvantsevskyy Peat factory is located in the village of Angles near the Seminivka and the Seminivka City Council, which produces peat briquettes.
+Irvantsevskyi Peat factory is located in the village of Second Angles near the Seminivka and the Seminivka City Council, which produces peat briquettes.

 The Semenivka agricultural enterprise Agro is the largest agribusiness in the area.
 In the agricultural sectors are Semenovskoe Cereal and Semenov Rayahrohim, having a partnership with private farmers.
-There is a Powered Semenivka railway station and Bus transportation is carried out by several private entities.
+There is a powered Semenivka railway station and bus transportation is carried out by several private entities.